apache/seatunnel/docs/en/start-v2/locally/quick-start-seatunnel-engine.md

 ## What's More

+- Start write your own config file now, choose the [connector](../../connector-v2/source) you want to use, and configure the parameters according to the connector's documentation.
-For now, you have taken a quick look about SeaTunnel, and you can see [connector](../../connector-v2/source/FakeSource.md) to find all sources and sinks SeaTunnel supported.
-Or see [SeaTunnel Engine(Zeta)](../../seatunnel-engine/about.md) if you want to know more about SeaTunnel Engine.
+- See [SeaTunnel Engine(Zeta)](../../seatunnel-engine/about.md) if you want to know more about SeaTunnel Engine.
 Here you will learn how to deploy SeaTunnel Engine and how to use it in cluster mode.